 Alzheimer’s disease is a type of dementia and is NOT a normal part of aging.
 It is a neurodegenerative disease, which means that it progressively gets worse over time.
 Once the disease damages the brain, it is very difficult to overcome the loss of memory and mental function.
 Early diagnosis and intervention is needed to improve quality of life and either slow or halt the course of the disease.
-Researchers are trying to understand the causes and early signs of Alzheimer’s disease.
+Our researchers are trying to understand the causes and early signs of Alzheimer’s disease.

-The Wake Forest School of Medicine Alzheimer’s Disease Research Center (ADRC) focuses on research, education and potential treatments aimed at preventing or slowing Alzheimer’s disease.
+The Wake Forest Alzheimer’s Disease Research Center (ADRC) focuses on research, education and potential treatments aimed at preventing or slowing Alzheimer’s disease.
 Our ADRC has a special focus on early intervention and understanding the role of disorders such as hypertension and diabetes in Alzheimer’s disease.
 We also work to increase clinical study enrollment of people who are at increased risk and not adequately represented in clinical research.
 The Center benefits our region by providing education to health professionals, researchers, clinical study participants and their families, and the community at large.

 The Wake Forest ADRC was awarded by the National Institute of Aging in 2016, joining a national network of Centers of Excellence at leading academic institutions.
 The mission of this network is to promote translational research to prevent and treat Alzheimer’s disease and other late-life neurodegenerative disorders.
 Our ADRC has a special focus on understanding the role of vascular and metabolic contributions to Alzheimer’s disease and on enhancing participation of underserved populations who are at increased risk.